tmustafad/moneytransfergateway/README.md

 #  moneytransfergateway-Instructions
 The Rest api is developed with **JAX-RS** and its implementation **JERSEY**.
 A standalone **HTTPSERVER** is started via main method and all the endpoints start to serve via this http server.
+Core JPA is used for managing entities,transaction management are handled manually.
+Because the app is going to work in one jvm,and it is for test purposes ,I did not deal with closing the entity manager etc.

+A custom Exception named **MoneyTransferGatewayException** is created for coverint business exceptions raised from service layer.

 ### Installing
 Once you import project into your workspace as exsisting maven project, all you need to do install the maven project and run it.